What is AP English Essay?

 - Demonstrates full understanding of the sources or text.

-- Correctly synthesizes sources and develops a position.
-The writer drives the argument, not the sources.
+- Correctly synthesizes sources and establishes a position.
+The writer drives the argument, not the causes.

 - The writer’s argument is convincing.